Office of the Vice President for

 - If students involved in harmful, threatening, or disruptive activities are clients of the Student Counseling Center, information about such students’ counseling may not be obtained by the committee without written authorization of the students in question, in accordance with federal and state law.

 - The purpose of the committee meetings is to provide consultation only.
 Therefore, official minutes and meeting records that contain identifying names or other identifying data will not be maintained.
-Minutes and meeting records will be maintained confidentially by the Director of Student Life & Services.
+Minutes and meeting records will be maintained confidentially by the committee chair.

 The Behavior Assessment Committee does not serve as a crisis response unit, nor does it replace faculty classroom management.